chalatz/tours/pages/links/historical-sites/west-coast.md

         little river running through it.
     - thumb: img/West_Coast/valley_of_the_butterflies_2_mod_small.jpg
       href: img/West_Coast/valley_of_the_butterflies_2_mod.jpg
-      alt: The Valley of The Butterflies,  West Coast of Rhodes Greece
+      alt: 'The Valley of The Butterflies,  Rhodes tours from cruise ship '
       caption: The Valley of the Butterflies.
 The site is beautifully arranged, with wooden bridges, stone steps and an uphill path, which leads to the Monastery of the Virgin of Kalopetra, built in 1784.